 My connection to a narrative started when I was a child in rural Illinois among an extended family of farmers and laborers with very determined traditions and expectations.
 The family folklore was told and retold with enough exaggeration to keep your interest.
 Growing up with these stories gave me a context for all the wonderful pecularities of this farming community.
-There were Sunday outings when my family would drive to a derailed train site, or a river-flooded valley, or a tornado-destroyed farm, and have our photograph taken to mark the occasion.
-These photos show up in the family albums along with the pictures of birthday parties and baptisms.
-My family’s stories are translated into my art in both subtle and obvious ways.
+There were Sunday outings when my family would drive to a derailed train site, a river-flooded valley, or a tornado-destroyed farm, and have our photograph taken to mark the occasion.
+These photos show up in the family albums along with the pictures of birthday parties, picnics, and baptisms.